 The ground floor of the building is the center for student activity.
 The large and comfortable student lounge provides relaxed surroundings for students seeking respite from the rigors of their studies.
 Refreshments are available in the vending machine area just off the lounge.
 Lining the north wall are three student activity rooms designed for more formalized gatherings.
 On the opposite side of the lounge is the locker area, where each student has an assigned locker.
 Most of the school's student organizations have offices on the ground floor.
 Three--the Moot Court Board, the Law Review, and the Journal of Law and Commerce--are located on the fifth floor to afford them easy access to both faculty counselors and the library.

 The administrative offices, named in honor of William Wallace Booth, are located on the second floor, where they can be reached from all parts of the building with ease.
-The faculty lounge, furbished in part by a grant from the Alcoa Foundation, is adjacent to the administrative suite and may be entered either directly or through the administrative offices.

 Other design features of the Law Building include a pedestrian bridge connecting the School of Law with Litchfield Towers dormitories, Lawrence Hall, and Forbes Quadrangle.